Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I use glyconic cleanser to wash my face.
 It works great and can also be used to remover mascara.
 You put it on without water, using small circles going upward on face and neck.
 After you have gotten it all over, wash off with warm water.
 Once you have gotten all make up off, splash your face with cold water, this closes the pores.

 You can use home made products on your face, most of these can be found in your kitchen.
 Milk is great for your skin.
 Yogurt, egg whites or avocado is also wonderful.
 Lime (citrus juice) helps large pores.
 Cucumbers are wonderful for puffy eyes.
 Honey, brown sugar, and oatmeal makes great scrub; once a week is often enough for any scrub.
 People actually melt dark chocolate and put on their face.
 It soothes skin and is full of antioxidants.
-For me, it would be a huge problem of wanting to eat it.

 Many natural organic products help your skin.
 Some of these things save you money, others can be expensive.
 Products at your local pharmacy have great sales.
 If you look, many are natural.
 Just watch for alcohol, which is drying to every one's skin.
 You should avoid any thing that is drying to your skin.

 I use Retinal, as prescribed by my doctor.
 It helps make collagen.
 We all slow down making our own collagen after age 21.
 Wished I had known that then, same as tanning at 21 I wouldn't have listened.
 When you use any product with retina,l make sure you use SPF daily.
 Even if it looks like the sun isn't shining, it is very important.
 Day cream I use has my SPF in it, makes things easy.